cole-easton/take-home-assessment/documentation.md

   .from(transactions)
   .where(eq(transactions.accountId, input.accountId));
 ```
-Since SQL databased never guarantee order unless explicitly requested, the list of transactions may be in any order.
+Since SQL databases never guarantee order unless explicitly requested, the list of transactions may be in any order.
 In practice, this implementation seems to return them in roughly ascending order.

 #### Fix Implemented
 I chained an `.orderBy()` onto to query; the updated code is as follow: